Kotlin/JS frameworks

 Kilua is a composable web framework built on the Compose Runtime and is similar to the compose-html library.
 Unlike compose-html, Kilua supports both Kotlin/Wasm and Kotlin/JS targets.

-Kilua provides a modular API to create declarative UI components and manage their state.
+Kilua provides a modular API for creating declarative UI components and managing their state.
 It also includes a set of ready-to-use components for common web application use cases.

-For documentation and examples, see the Kilua repository on GitHub.
+For more information and examples, see the Kilua documentation.

 For updates and discussions about the framework, join the #kilua channel in Kotlin Slack.